DA Checker for Free: The Complete 2024 Guide

 5

 Authority data is most powerful when combined with keyword difficulty analysis.
-Use a tool like the free keyword checker at RankAuthority to find terms your current DA level can realistically rank for.
+Therefore, use a tool like the free keyword checker at RankAuthority to find terms your current DA level can realistically rank for.
+In particular, target keywords where the top 10 results include at least a few sites with similar or lower DA to yours.

 How to Improve Your Domain Authority Score

 Knowing your DA score is only the starting point.
 The real value comes from using that information to drive a focused improvement strategy.
-Here are the most impactful actions you can take:
+Here are the most impactful actions you can take — ranked broadly by their effect on your authority score:

-Build high-quality backlinks.
-A single link from a DA 70+ site can move the needle more than dozens of links from low-authority sources.
-Focus on digital PR, expert roundups, resource page outreach, and original research that earns natural citations.
+A single link from a DA 70+ publication can move the needle more than dozens of links from low-authority sources.
+Therefore, focus your outreach on digital PR campaigns, expert roundups, resource page link building, and original research that earns natural citations at scale.
+In addition, broken link building — finding dead links on high-DA pages and offering your content as a replacement — is a consistently underused tactic.

-Audit and disavow toxic links.
-Spam links can actively drag your DA down.
-Use your free DA checker’s spam score data as a first alert, then investigate suspicious linking domains.
-Google’s Disavow Tool allows you to formally distance your site from harmful links.
+Spam links actively drag your DA down.
+Use your free DA checker’s spam score data as an early warning system.
+Subsequently, investigate any domain with a spam score above 30% using a dedicated backlink audit.
+Google’s Disavow Tool allows you to formally distance your site from harmful links — however, use it cautiously, as incorrectly disavowing good links causes real damage.

-Create linkable assets.
-Original data studies, comprehensive guides, free tools, and infographics attract natural backlinks at scale.
-These assets compound in value over time as more sites discover and reference them.
+Original data studies, comprehensive how-to guides, free interactive tools, and well-designed infographics attract natural backlinks at scale.
+Furthermore, these assets compound in value over time as more sites discover and reference them — producing ongoing authority gains long after initial publication.

-Fix broken internal linking.
-While external backlinks drive DA most directly, a clean internal link structure ensures link equity flows efficiently throughout your site, boosting individual page authority alongside your domain-level score.
+While external backlinks drive DA most directly, a clean internal link structure ensures link equity flows efficiently throughout your site.
+As a result, individual page authority rises alongside your domain-level score.
+Specifically, ensure every important page is reachable within three clicks from the homepage, and that high-authority pages pass equity to key target pages.

-Be patient and consistent.
 Domain Authority is a long-term metric.
 Aggressive short-term tactics rarely produce lasting gains.
-Sites that grow DA sustainably do so through consistent content publishing, genuine relationship building, and earning links that reflect real-world credibility.
+Above all, sites that grow DA sustainably do so through consistent content publishing, genuine relationship building, and earning links that reflect real-world credibility.
+Expect meaningful progress on a 6 to 18 month horizon, not overnight.

 Upward trending domain authority score graph showing SEO improvement over time with consistent link building